Combine a stay at the cottage with one of these Award Winning Country Tours

 Many years ago a lovely lady called Joyce used to live in Coldharbour Cottage.
 During her last years she was cared for by two people (sisters) from Wittersham.
 So the first stop today is to meet the sisters and recall some of the stories of Coldharbour over a cup of tea / morning coffee.
 Enjoy the fun stories and hear how Joyce used to manage up on the hill during the cold, wet and windy winter months.

 After this we collect our picnic lunch and take a short visit to a local fruit farm in Peasmarsh, home of the world famous Granny Smith Apple.
 Meet the farmer and if you behave he will give you an apple!

 We then search for a quiet spot to have a picnic lunch in the countryside.
 Following on from this we take an adventure tour in a Landrover around the local farms and villages.
 Learn about how the area around the Farm was cultivated and take in the spectacular views.

 We return to the Cottage and set up a delicious barbeque in the evening for all to enjoy.

 This special week is available to everyone staying in the Cottage during September.

-Enjoy a day with the Host on a Bushcraft adventure.
+Enjoy a day with Andrew, your Host on a Bushcraft adventure.